Get all required 2023 UT divorce papers for filing for an uncontested divorce

 Note: It is possible to prepare divorce papers online if your divorce is uncontested.
 If it is contested, it would be necessary to work with a lawyer.

 The issue is that looking for the necessary forms on the Internet is a long and difficult process.
-There are lots of outdated documents for Utah on the web, and outdated papers are not accepted by the court.
+There are lots of outdated documents for Utah divorce on the web, and such papers are not accepted by the court.
 Moreover, if you have children or would like to divide any property, you will need many additional forms for these purposes.